ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 This choice is influenced by three main areas: the benefit of diverse implementation, the opportunity to test rust-libp2p at large scale, and the presence of Rust in the IPFS network.

-## Implementation Diversity

-Operating both Kubo and rust-libp2p-server bootstrap nodes contributes to the network's overall resilience and security.
+Implementation Diversity: Operating both Kubo and rust-libp2p-server bootstrap nodes contributes to the network's overall resilience and security.
 It's like having a second line of defense; if one system encounters an issue, the other is there to continue functioning.
 For instance, a recent bug impacted Kubo IPFS bootstrap nodes ([GitHub issue #2601](https://github.com/protocol/bifrost-infra/issues/2601)).
 By using both Kubo and rust-libp2p-server, we ensure that nodes can still join the network in the face of difficulties.

-## Testing Rust-Libp2p at Large Scale

-Our use of rust-libp2p-server also provides a valuable opportunity to examine how it behaves at a larger scale.
+Testing Rust-Libp2p at Large Scale: Our use of rust-libp2p-server also provides a valuable opportunity to examine how it behaves at a larger scale.
 Software performance can vary depending on scale, and these differences are hard to predict without actual real-world deployments.
 Now we can gain insights similar to those we acquired from other large deployments such as Polkadot and Ethereum.

-## Encouraging Rust in the IPFS Network

-Lastly, by operating a rust-libp2p bootstrap node, we hope to motivate other developers to build IPFS-based applications using rust-libp2p.
+Encouraging Rust in the IPFS Network: Lastly, by operating a rust-libp2p bootstrap node, we hope to motivate other developers to build IPFS-based applications using rust-libp2p.
 This could lead to an increase in the use of Rust, fostering a more diverse and vibrant ecosystem.

 # rust-libp2p(-server) in action